giraffe-fsharp/Giraffe/DOCUMENTATION.md

 #### Retrieving Services

-Retrieving registered services from within a Giraffe `HttpHandler` function is done through the built in service locator (`RequestServices`) which comes with a `HttpContext` object:
+Retrieving registered services from within a Giraffe `HttpHandler` function is done through the built in service locator (`RequestServices`) which comes with an `HttpContext` object:

 ```fsharp
 let someHttpHandler : HttpHandler =